 Objective Thrive to limit the higher energy performance certificates KPI owner Amvest Definition Percentage of energy performance certificates of B and A or higher based on relative bookvalue of the ARC Fund per calender year Scale / unity Absolute percentage Calculation The energy labels of all existing properties of the ARC Fund, corrected for property size Target 91.4% A and B energy performance certificates Scope All operational properties at the end of the year within the ARC Fund Frequency Once a year Reporting process New complexes: When a new building has been completed the technical manager contacts the contractor to request an energy performance certificate.
 The contractor hires a company to measure the building and determine the energy performance certificate, this is preferably done in Vabi format.
 When the energy performance certificate is determined the report is entered in the datawarehouse by the asset controller.
 Existing complexes: When an energy performance certificate is expired or the building has been improved a new energy performance certificate is requested by the technical manager.
-The technical manager hires a company to measure the building and determine the energy performance certificate is than entered in the datawarehouse by the asset controller.
-Existing complexes: When an energy performance certificate, this is preferably done in Vabi format.
+The technical manager hires a company to measure the building and determine the energy performance certificate, this is preferably done in Vabi format.
 The energy performance certificate is than entered in the datawarehouse by the asset controller.
 Every quarter asset controller asks for an update of NIBAG regarding the current energy performance certificates and this is added to the datawarehouse.
-Systems and sources Datawarehouse NIBAG Audit process Financial process of Amvest Result 2023 The percentage of homes with a A and B energy performance certificate for 2022 amounted to 97%, which is above target.
+Systems and sources Datawarehouse NIBAG Audit process Financial process of Amvest Result 2023 The percentage of homes with a A and B energy performance certificate for 2023 amounted to 97%, which is above target.